 Halogen bulbs are commonly used in traditional projectors.
 Therefore, in order to mitigate the heat dissipation conditions, a larger design-build is required.

-Nowadays, most home projectors use cold light sources such as LEDs, which makes the heat generation increase slowly.
-However, if used for a long time, they will also face great heat dissipation pressure.
+Nowadays, most home projectors use cold light sources such as LEDs, which slowly increase heat generation.
+However, they will also face great heat dissipation pressure if used for a long time.

 In addition, home projectors are often small in size for portability.
 It is a big selling point, but the small size of the body also increases the difficulty of its heat dissipation.

-Heat dissipation is a problem that cannot be ignored as it not only affects the life of the mainboard but also easily affects the quality of imaging.
+Heat dissipation is a problem that cannot be ignored as it affects the life of the mainboard and quickly affects the imaging quality.
 This will consequently result in unstable projector performance.

 So how can we properly cool the projector?
-Many manufacturers also know about this problem, so they do a lot of heat dissipation work during production, such as improving the fan structure, increasing the exhaust air volume, and so on.
+Many manufacturers also know about this problem, so they do a lot of heat dissipation work during production, such as improving the fan structure, increasing the exhaust air volume, etc.

 Best Practices for Dissipating Heat from Home Projectors